samstelzl/WeldRight-Real-Time-Weld-Defect-Detection/README.md

 The primary technical challenges were:

-Severe electromagnetic interference (EMI) from welding arcs
+- Severe electromagnetic interference (EMI) from welding arcs

-Conditioning extremely low-amplitude acoustic signals (~36 mV)

-Designing an industrial enclosure that functioned as a Faraday cage
+- Conditioning extremely low-amplitude acoustic signals (~36 mV) -Designing an industrial enclosure that functioned as a Faraday cage

-Achieving high-resolution acoustic capture without obstructing the welder
+- Achieving high-resolution acoustic capture without obstructing the welder

 My Contributions:

-I was responsible for the electrical and mechanical system design of the V0 prototype, including:
+My team and I were responsible for the electrical and mechanical system design of the V0 prototype, including:

-Electrical Design
+- Electrical Design

-Multi-stage signal amplification and filtering
+- Multi-stage signal amplification and filtering

-Bessel low-pass anti-aliasing filter
+- Bessel low-pass anti-aliasing filter

-Level shifting for 0–3.6V ADC compatibility
+- Level shifting for 0–3.6V ADC compatibility

-Voltage spike protection in high-EMI environments
+- Voltage spike protection in high-EMI environments

 EMI Mitigation & Enclosure

-Designed and grounded a steel enclosure acting as a Faraday cage
+- Designed and grounded a steel enclosure acting as a Faraday cage

-Integrated bulkhead connectors and optimized grounding paths
+- Integrated bulkhead connectors and optimized grounding paths

-Designed isolated mounting plates for PCB and amplifier
+- Designed isolated mounting plates for PCB and amplifier

 Microphone Mount

-3D modeled and fabricated non-conductive mount
+- 3D modeled and fabricated non-conductive mount

-Integrated grounded mesh spark shield
+- Integrated grounded mesh spark shield

-Iteratively optimized placement for signal quality vs. user intrusion
+- Iteratively optimized placement for signal quality vs. user intrusion

 Outcome: